ouassim-behlil/InvoiceDataExtractor/README.md

 # Invoice Extractor & Validator

 ## Overview
-This project provides an end-to-end workflow for extracting structured invoice data from images using Google Gemini AI, and validating the extracted data for logical and mathematical consistency.
-It features a modern Streamlit web app for easy interaction and visual comparison between the original invoice image and the extracted/validated data.
+This project provides a complete workflow for extracting structured data from invoice images using Google Gemini AI, and validating the extracted data for correctness.
+The solution includes a modern Streamlit web app for user interaction, robust backend validation, and automated tests.

+---

-## Workflow
+## Workflow Summary
-1. **User uploads an invoice image** via the Streamlit web interface.
+1. **User uploads an invoice image** via the web interface.
-2. **The image is sent to the Gemini AI model** (via the `Processor` class) which extracts relevant invoice fields and returns a structured JSON.
+2. **Image is processed by Gemini AI** to extract invoice fields as JSON.
-3. **The extracted data is displayed** as non-editable fields in the web app, grouped by logical sections (Invoice, Supplier, Client, Items, Summary).
+3. **Extracted data is displayed** as non-editable fields for easy review.
-4. **The extracted data is validated** using the `validate_invoice_data` function, which checks for missing fields, type errors, and mathematical consistency (e.g., totals, item calculations).
+4. **Validation logic checks** the extracted data for completeness, type correctness, and mathematical consistency.
-5. **Validation results are shown** side-by-side with the extracted data, highlighting any errors or confirming validity.
+5. **Validation results are shown** alongside the extracted data.
-6. **The user can visually compare** the uploaded image and the extracted/validated data for accuracy and completeness.
+6. **Temporary files are cleaned up** after processing.

+---

 ## Detailed Process Explanation